-The building of this ancient church was started in 1106 probably by St. Anselm, who owned the nearby Slindon ‘Palace’.
+The building of this ancient church was started in 1106, probably by St. Anselm who owned the nearby Slindon ‘Palace’.
 Archbishop Langton (a signatory of the Magna Carta) died there in 1228.

 There is also a thriving Children’s Church on the 4th Sunday of each month (10.00 am).
-There is usually an additional Holy Communion Service at 8.00 am on the 4th Sunday; and in months with five Sundays, there is a United Benefice Service on the 5th Sunday (10.00 am) either at St Mary’s or at one of our sister churches in Eartham and Madehurst.
+Where there are months with five Sundays, there is a United Benefice Service on the 5th Sunday (10.00 am) either at St Mary’s or at one of our sister Churches in Eartham and Madehurst.
 Full details are published each month in the Parish Magazine and posted on the Church noticeboard.
 Website: www.stmarysslindon.co.uk

-Priest in Charge:-
+Priest in Charge

 St Richard’s Church (Catholic)